Top 12 Computer Science Positions

 1. Applications Software Developer

 Software engineering is without a doubt one of the fastest growing industries, and it is one of the best career options for computer science majors.
 Applications software developers may work for a variety of businesses or organizations designing, installing, testing and maintaining applications for computers and smartphones.
 The best app developers are creative thinkers, who might work on creating anything from word processors to digital workspaces to video games.
 If you’re interested in becoming a software developer, the first step is learning the basics of coding and becoming familiar with common programming languages.
-Typically, all you need to break into the field is a demonstrable competence in programming, though a bachelor’s degree will certainly give you a leg up over the competition.
+Typically, all you need to break into the field is a demonstrable competence in programming, though a bachelor’s computer science degree will certainly give you a leg up over the competition.

 Median annual wage: $101,790